 The arrested peddlers include nine Indians and a Nigerian immigrant residing in Benniganahalli, Bengaluru.
-The police conducted the raids in eight different parts of the city including HSR Layout, Vijayanagar, Mahalakshmipuram, Halasuru, KG Halli, Indiranagar, HAL, and Ramamurthy Nagar.
+Police conducted the raids in eight different parts of the city including HSR Layout, Vijayanagar, Mahalakshmipuram, Halasuru, KG Halli, Indiranagar, HAL, and Ramamurthy Nagar.

-The police reportedly seized a large number of drugs and other items from the accused including 660 LSD papers, 386 MDMA, 180 ecstasy tablets, 12 grams of MDMA crystal, 10 grams of cocaine, and 12 mobile phones, three laptops, two two-wheelers, and postal covers.
+The police reportedly seized a large number of drugs and other items from the accused, including 660 LSD papers, 386 MDMA, 180 ecstasy tablets, 12 grams of MDMA crystal, 10 grams of cocaine, and 12 mobile phones, three laptops, two-wheelers, and postal covers.

-Speaking in a press conference on Monday, the city’s Commissioner of Police, Kamal Pant, said, “The CCB police along with Bengaluru Customs officials arrested the accused in a joint operation.
+Speaking at a press conference on Monday, the city’s Commissioner of Police, Kamal Pant, said: “The CCB police, along with Bengaluru Customs officials, arrested the accused in a joint operation.
 Using darknet websites like Empire Market, Silk route, Drug Board, and other banned websites, the accused were importing various kinds of drugs, including sedatives. by paying through bitcoin.”

-The CCB also added that the eight cases have been registered in eight different police stations in Bengaluru and that they have brought the accused under the Narcotic Drugs and Psychotropic Substances Act.
+The CCB also added that eight cases have been registered at eight different police stations in Bengaluru and that they have brought the accused under the Narcotic Drugs and Psychotropic Substances Act.

-A few weeks ago, 179 suspects were arrested in a joint operation by several international law enforcement agencies, and $6.5 million were seized from drug dealers on the dark web.
+A few weeks ago, 179 suspects were arrested in a joint operation by several international law enforcement agencies, and $6.5 million was seized from drug dealers on the dark web.

 Your crypto deserves the best security.
 Get a Ledger hardware wallet for just $79!